Egypt Islamists warn opponents with huge pro-Mursi rally

 Rhetoric has grown more toxic in recent days: one Islamist cleric referred to Mursi's opponents as "infidels" during a rally attended by the president last week.
 The opposition are billing it as Mursi's last days in office, hoping for a repeat of the uprising that toppled Mubarak two and half years ago.

 "Mursi and the Brotherhood know they are in a predicament - the Egyptian people are revolting against them," Heba Yassin of the leftist Popular Current movement said of Friday's rally.
 "This is an attempt to terrorise the opposition."
-(Additional reporting by Shadia Nasralla and Yasmine Saleh; editing by David Stamp)
+(Additional reporting by Shadia Nasralla and Yasmine Saleh; Editing by David Stamp and Xavier Briand)